mgodwin/component-scoped-css/README.md

 A modern, vanilla‑CSS pattern for building isolated, composable UI components using [`@scope`](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope).

+@scope prevents style leakage between components.
+A couple of small naming patterns help with readability and maintainability.
+It's like a modern take on BEM.

 ```css
 @scope (.card) to (._actions) {
   :scope {